Introduction

 Can I store empty propane canisters in my garage?

-No—store them in a well-ventilated area away from heat sources to prevent any potential hazards.
+It’s best to keep them in a well-ventilated area away from heat sources to avoid any potential hazards.

 What should I do if I find a damaged propane canister?

-Yes, contact your local hazardous waste disposal facility for guidance on safe handling and disposal.
+Contact your local hazardous waste disposal facility for advice on how to handle and dispose of it safely.

 Are there any environmental regulations regarding propane canister disposal?